 Politically, the term was adopted in the 20th century: first at the 1972 UN Conference on the Human Environment in Stockholm.
 In 2015, all United Nations Member States adopted the 2030 Agenda for Sustainable Development, which includes 17 – partly conflicting – goals, the Sustainable Development Goals.

-Sustainability can be misunderstood (e.g. primarily understanding it as environmentally related) and misused (e.g. greenwashing).
+Sustainability can be misunderstood (e.g. primarily understanding it as environmentally related or only considering the sustaining of existing structures instead of addressing structural conditions) and misused (e.g. greenwashing).